PikaPool2402/React-18/TUTORIAL.md

 import Starter from "./tutorial/07-useRef/starter/01-useRef-basics.jsx";
 ```

--   DOES NOT TRIGGER RE-RENDER
--   preserves the value between renders
+-   it is a lot like useState, preserves the value between renders

--   target DOM nodes/elements
+-   used to access DOM nodes/elements

+-   DOES NOT TRIGGER A RE-RENDER!

+#### Setup :

+-   think of useRef like a container
+-   can be used to submit a form, with uncontrolled inputs
+-   useRef returns an object, that contains a "current" property
+-   the current property is equal to the default value that is provided
+-   we have two ways to set the value:

+    -   set refContainer equal to any of the DOM nodes
+    -   using some kind of functionality

+#### Example

 ```js
 import { useEffect, useRef, useState } from "react";